reasonml/reason-react/docs/interop.md

 ---
 id: interop
-title: Interop With Existing JavaScript Components
+title: Interop With Existing ReactJS Components
 ---

 ### ReasonReact using ReactJS

 Easy!
 Since other Reason components only need you to expose a `make` function, fake one up: